Pokemon Rulesheet

 Eevee Evolution Combos:

 There are 8 secret combo sequences which, when completed, will collect an Eevee Evolution.
 Each combo scores 2.5M + 500k per unique combo made.
-Collecting all 8 combos awards 20M and resets the combos so they can be scored again.
+Collecting all 8 combos awards 10M and resets the combos so they can be scored again (but will not reset the combo value).

 • Vaporeon: Left Ramp - Right Ramp - Battlefield